Communities in Schools of Atlanta

 Georgia State University

-Dan Immergluck, a professor in the Andrew Young School of Policy Studies at Georgia State University, is the author of four books, more than 60 scholarly articles, numerous book chapters, and scores of research reports.
+Dan Immergluck, a professor in the Andrew Young School of Policy Studies at Georgia State University, is the author of five books, more than 120 journal articles, book chapters, and research reports.
 An expert on housing, neighborhood change, real estate, and community development, he’s been a consultant to the U.S. Department of Housing and Urban Development and the U.S. Department of Justice, testified several times before Congress, and served as a visiting scholar at the Federal Reserve Bank of Atlanta.
+His latest book is Red Hot City Housing, Race, and Exclusion in Twenty-First Century Atlanta.

 Morris Brown College

-In 2020 Kevin James became the 19th president of Morris Brown College, a historically Black college founded in 1881, where he had been interim president since 2019.
-James is responsible for the leadership and management of all aspects of college operations and for the college’s strategic direction.
-A native of Columbia, South Carolina, James has served in various executive-level roles in higher education and within the nonprofit sector; immediately prior to joining Morris Brown, he was interim CEO of 100 Black Men of America, whose mission is to improve the quality of life and enhance educational and economic opportunities for all African Americans.
+In 2020, Kevin James became president of Morris Brown College, a historically Black college founded in 1881, where he had been interim president since 2019.
+James, the college’s 19th president, is responsible for the leadership and management of all aspects of college operations and for the college’s strategic direction.
+A native of Columbia, South Carolina, James has served in various executive-level roles in higher education and within the nonprofit sector.
+Immediately prior to joining Morris Brown, he was interim CEO of 100 Black Men of America, whose mission is to improve the quality of life and enhance educational and economic opportunities for all African Americans.
+Additionally, James was named an Atlanta Business Chronicle Most Admired CEO in 2023.

 Linda A. McCauley